swadeley/pulp_installer/docs/index.md

 If you are using an existing Redis host/cluster, version 3 or higher is required.

-The Ansible collection requires [geerlingguy.postgresql](https://galaxy.ansible.com/geerlingguy/postgresql) role, which you can install on the Ansible control node from ansible-galaxy.
+The Ansible collection requires [geerlingguy.postgresql](https://galaxy.ansible.com/geerlingguy/postgresql) role, which you can install on the Ansible control node from ansible-galaxy:

 ```bash
 ansible-galaxy install geerlingguy.postgresql